 The Arc is excited to share the remarkable outcome of the Final FY 2020 budget.
-We offer our sincere thanks to Governor Baker for his leadership and for his support of the Commonwealth’s disability community.
+We offer our sincere thanks to House and Senate leaders, Ways and Means Chairs and Committee.
+Their support of people with intellectual and developmental disabilities is significant and reflected in the coming year’s budget at the Department of Developmental Services (DDS).

 The Arc commends our dedicated community and our partner organizations who advocated during this budget cycle with letters, calls, and face to face meetings with the legislature.
 Together, we have made significant progress.